 At first I make very quick, very rough sketches – tiny little things about the size of postage stamps, three by four inches or so.
 Then I develop them, getting more conscious of the design, of the formal elements, and becoming more specific.

 Excerpt from artist statement in Christopher Pratt exhibition publication, organized by Memorial University Art Gallery, 1970.

-Pratt's work is part of private and public collections including the National Gallery of Canada, Ottawa; the Owens Art Gallery, Mount Allison University and the Vancouver Art Gallery.
+Pratt's work is part of many private and public collections including The Rooms Provincial Art Gallery's Permanent Collection, the National Gallery of Canada, Mount Allison University, the Art Gallery of Ontario, the Canada Council Art Bank, and the Vancouver Art Gallery.

 He continues to work from his home in St. Mary's Bay.